ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 Please refer to the [Ruby documentation](https://docs.ruby-lang.org/en/master/Dir.html#method-c-glob) for glob patterns.

-#### Backup all text files
+#### Backup all the text files

 Let's think about the way to back up all the text files.
 Here, "text file" is a file with ".txt" extension.
-Note that "all the text files" are determined at the time rake runs not the time you write the Rakefile.
+Note that "all the text files" are determined at the time rake runs, not the time you write the Rakefile.
-Text files may be added or removed , so "all text files at the moment" is not necessarily the same as "all text files at the time rake runs".
 So you have to create a mechanism in the Rakefile to get text files.

 ```ruby